Get 5% OFF + a Free Item for Life

 Plant-based Meats & The Environment

-While I believe Bill Gates is a really smart guy, I do believe he’s choosing to ignore the environmental differences between industrial feedlot beef versus regenerative grass-fed beef systems.
+While I believe Bill Gates is a really smart guy, I believe he’s choosing to ignore the environmental differences between industrial feedlot beef versus regenerative grass-fed beef systems.

-Net Carbon Affect
+Net Carbon Effect

-You see, when a cow grazes, she only metabolizes 10% of what she eats and the rest of her food is returned to the grassland as fertile manure.
-The cow then moves on allowing the freshly grazed and fertilized grass to regrow before she returns for a second grazing months later.
+You see, when a cow grazes, she only metabolizes 10% of what she eats, and the rest of her food is returned to the grassland as fertile manure.
+The cow then moves on, allowing the freshly grazed and fertilized grass to regrow before she returns for a second grazing months later.

 The fact that she only takes 10% and returns 90% to the soil is the foundation of an environmental benefit, and why our pastures look like this: